chkp-guybarak/terraform-azure-guy-test1/modules/single-gateway-new-vnet/README.md

 - System assigned identity

-This solution uses the following modules:
+This solution uses the following submodules:
-- /terraform/azure/modules/common - used for creating a resource group and defining common variables.
+- common - used for creating a resource group and defining common variables.
-- /terraform/azure/modules/vnet - used for creating new virtual network and subnets.
+- vnet - used for creating new virtual network and subnets.
-- /terraform/azure/modules/network-security-group - used for creating new network security groups and rules.
+- network-security-group - used for creating new network security groups and rules.

 ## Usage
 Follow best practices for using our modules on [the root page](https://registry.terraform.io/modules/chkp-guybarak/guy-test1/azure/latest).